PySimpleGUI/PySimpleGUI/docs/index.md

 This is the FUN part of the programming of this GUI.
 In order to really get the most out of the API, you should be using an IDE that supports auto complete or will show you the definition of the function.
 This will make customizing go  smoother.

-This first section on custom windows is for your typical, blocking, non-persistant window.
+This first section on custom windows is for your typical, blocking, non-persistent window.
 By this I mean, when you "show" the window, the function will not return until the user has clicked a button or closed the window.
 When this happens, the window will be automatically closed.

 Two other types of windows exist.
 1. Persistent window - rather than closing on button clicks, the show window function returns and the window continues to be visible.
 This is good for applications like a chat window.